WatIsDeze/SchizoMania-FTE/DEVNOTES.md

   We gotta fix that..

 # Prototype - Alpha - 0.1
+## NOTES FOR ANYONE WITH QUESTIONS:
+- GUI Images may be incomplete if you scale the HUD.

+## MUST DO TO FIX NOTES LIST:
+- GUI Images which are more cohersive with hud aspect ratios.

 ## MUST DO LIST:

 - We'll figure out those Outputs too.

 - The following entities below need additions.
 Before we can move on.